aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/password-protection-and-encryption/password-protect-directory/_index.md

 - **Works with .NET Core/5/6?** Yes, the API is fully compatible with modern .NET runtimes.

 ## What is “create password protected zip”?

 Creating a password protected zip means compressing files or directories into a ZIP archive while applying encryption so that the archive can only be opened with the correct password.
-This protects the contents from unauthorized access.
+This protects the contents from unauthorized access and complies with many data‑protection regulations.

 ## How to create password protected zip for a directory

-Below you’ll find a complete, human‑readable walkthrough that covers everything from project setup to changing the password later on.
+Load the target folder, configure a password with `TraditionalEncryptionSettings`, and stream the data to a new ZIP file – all in a few concise statements.
+The API writes each entry directly to the output stream, so even multi‑gigabyte directories are processed with minimal memory overhead.

 ## Why use Aspose.Zip for password protect directory .NET?

-Aspose.Zip offers a straightforward, high‑performance API that supports **c# zip password protection**, traditional ZipCrypto encryption, and AES encryption.
-It handles large directories efficiently and integrates seamlessly with any .NET project.
+Aspose.Zip supports **30+ compression and encryption algorithms**, can handle folders larger than **10 GB** without loading the entire archive into memory, and offers both legacy ZipCrypto and modern AES‑256 encryption.
+The library is fully thread‑safe, runs on **.NET Framework 4.6+**, **.NET Core 3.1+**, and **.NET 6/7**, and includes detailed logging to help you troubleshoot any issues.

 ## Common use cases
 - **Backup protection:** Zip a daily backup folder and lock it with a strong password.